milux/ptzctrl/README.md

 ### Setup

 The default settings of this tool match specifically our setup.
-Please adapt `constants.py`, using sane values that fit your setup.
+Please adapt `constants.py`, using same values that fit your setup.